Hiking and Walking Puerto Natalas

 It’s easy to overlook Puerto Natalas.
 As the gateway to Patagonia, it sits in the shadow of the eighth natural wonder of the world at the base of Torres del Paine National Park.
-So hiking-booted folks often dash through the town on their way to see the great natural towers.
+Hiking-booted folks often dash through the town on their way to see the great natural towers.
 But Puerto Natalas deserves some time, as this tiny town in the bottom of Chile fashions fun history around the story of big feet, “Patagonia.”

 Take a Break in Puerto Natalas